petergeneric/thief-dark-project-controller-mod/HOW-IT-WORKS.md

 If only NewDark was open to PRs!

 Here are the following areas that I have to peek inside / modify the engine:
-1. Accessing internal COM services (InventoryService) - I trick the OSM script module into giving me access to COM services that weren't intended to be supplied to script modules, because otherwise there is no way I can see to unequip an Item, InvSelect rejects immediately if passed ObjectId 0.
+1. Internal COM Service: InventoryService.
+InventoryService is necessary because otherwise there is no way I can see to unequip an Item, InvSelect rejects immediately if passed ObjectId 0.
-2. Menu Detection: hooking into pointer reset calls
+2. Internal COM Service + hook: ILoop.
+This is necessary to work out which mode the game is in, and get menu button rects for navigation
-3. Menu Detection: scanning memory locations to find Main Menu, etc. structures
+2. Main Menu Layout: requires scanning memory locations to find Main Menu, etc. structures (ILoop hooking does not appear to give me main menu pointer)
 4. Sim Time: the engine appears to suppport changing sim_time with a debug command (symbol exists in THIEF.EXE but running it does nothing), however the engine does store an internal sim time step value.
 I scan for this structure at startup (looking for initial values) and